 The benefits of digital technology for KiwiRail, and potentially for communities, range from improved productivity and efficiency to better safety and sustainability outcomes.

 Already, our investment in digital innovation is paying off.
 In July 2021, KiwiRail and its partners Downer and Aurecon won Engineering New Zealand’s Innovation Award, for the digital technology used in the Trentham to Upper Hutt double-tracking (T2UH) project.
-Then in September 2021 the project team were awarded the Royal Institute of Chartered Surveyors Innovation Award for their collaborative approach, digital innovations, and digital shields which were used during the works to protect people and machines in the rail corridor.
+In September 2021, the project team were awarded the Royal Institute of Chartered Surveyors Innovation Award, and in November the Australasian Rail Industry Innovation & Technology Award for their collaborative approach, digital innovations, and digital shields which were used during the works to protect people and machines in the rail corridor.

-For more information about the awards take a look at the links below:
+For more information about our awards, take a look at our resources page.